Photo seminar “Thousand samaritans on Grizim Mount”

 Thrice a year Samaritans ascend the Mount Gerizim (just like Jews in the time of the Temple ascended the Temple Mount in Jerusalem) to recite the special sunrise prayer and get the blessing of the High Priest.
 So on Sunday hundreds of men in the festive white clothing went up to the mountain top covered in fog above the flaming city of Schem in order to rise the ancient Torah scroll to the clouds and say ‘Hear Israel!’.

-Our program will begin in the sixth night after the full moon at midnight.
+Our program will begin at midnight.
 Mount Gerizim will be well lit (weather permitting), it will be a bit chilly in the early morning, wisps of fog will we will sail past us, but this night will be one of the most memorable experience in your life .

 The main topics of the photo-workshop will be night shooting and shooting at dawn.
 We will plan the main stages of the upcoming photo-set, select the point with the best angles for different stages of the Samaritan ceremony, take test shots and talk about the specifics of such shootings, as well as the post-processing of images.
 By 4 o’clock in the morning we will begin active shooting.
 The event itself is very dynamic, so we will have to run, crawl, crouch, and even sweat a little bit.

 After the completion of the prayer, we will descend to the Samaritan village of Kiryat Luza, where we will be able to take photos of its residents in more modern urban environment and get to know them better.
 We also will visit the excellent scenic views of Schem and Mount Eyval, Palestinian refugee camp Balata and see them from a bird’s view.

 Photo tour will end around 8:00 am.